 In the notation of Example \ref{ex.Fuchsian I}, let $\r:=\tau_{(d_1,d_2)}\circ \r_{hyp}$ and $k$ be maximal with $k<\frac{1}{2}(d_1-d_2)+1$.
 We assume that $k\geq 2$; $\r$ is $k$--positive (Example \ref{e.Fuchpos}).
 By definition $\r$ splits as $\eta_1\oplus \eta_2$ with $\eta_i:\G\to \PGL(\R^{d_i})$ in the Hitchin component of $\PGL(\R^{d_i})$.
 We find a continuous path of representations $t\to \r_t$ with $t\in [0,\infty)$ and $\r_0=\r$ such that for all $t$ the representation $\r_t=\eta_1^t\oplus \eta_2^t$ preserves the splitting $\R^{d_1}\oplus \R^{d_2}$ and we find lifts $\tilde{\eta}_1^t\oplus \tilde{\eta}_2^t\in \GL(\R^{d_1}\oplus \R^{d_2})$ of $\r_t$ such that $\tilde{\eta}_1^t$ is constant and $\lambda_1(\tilde{\eta}^t_2(\g))\to \infty$ for some $\g\in \G$.
 As soon as for some $\g\in\G\backslash\{e\}$ we have $|\lambda_k(\tilde{\eta}_1(\g))|= |\lambda_1(\tilde{\eta}^t_2(\g))|$, $\r_t$ is not $k$--Anosov.
 In particular we find $t_0>0$ such that $\r_t$ is $k$--positive for $t<t_0$ and $\r_{t_0}$ is only $(k-1)$--positive. \end{example}

 It remains open if there also exist a limit of $k$--positive representations that is not $(k-1)$-Anosov or even not $(k-2)$-Anosov.
-To decide if there are examples of sequences of $k$--positive representations whose limit is not $(k-1)$, it is enough to decide if there exists a sequence of representations satisfying $H_1^*$ whose limit is not 1--Anosov.
+To decide if there are examples of sequences of $k$--positive representations whose limit is not $(k-1)$-Anosov, it is enough to decide if there exists a sequence of representations satisfying $H_1^*$, namely that are 2--positive, whose limit is not 1--Anosov.